Reliance seeks sale of Eagle Ford stake for up to $4.5 billion: sources

 Representatives for Citi and Bank of America declined to comment, while Reliance could not be immediately reached for comment.

-The property for sale produces 115,000 barrels of oil equivalent per day, with 60 percent of the production in liquid form rather than gas, one of the people said.
+The property for sale produces 115 million barrels of oil equivalent per day, with 60 percent of the production in liquid form rather than gas, one of the people said.

-EFS Midstream operates 11 central gathering plants in south Texas, according to the company's website.

-The sale process for the oil production assets and the oil and gas gathering assets is at an early stage, the people said.

-Pioneer is the operator of the wells in the joint venture, which could complicate the sale process, one of the people said.
-The company is an independent oil and natural gas exploration and production company with operations in several U.S. regions.
+Pioneer is an independent oil and natural gas exploration and production company with operations in several U.S. regions.